Boston–Halifax relations

-Relations between Boston, Massachusetts, United States and Halifax, Nova Scotia, Canada date back to the founding of Halifax in 1749, when Boston businesses had an interest in the new settlement for shipping and fish trade.
-The bond between the two cities became stronger following the Halifax Explosion in 1917, after Boston sent significant aid and disaster relief to Halifax.
-Boston is the capital of Massachusetts, Boston is the most populous city in the multi-state region New England, and Massachusetts is the most populous state in New England.
-Likewise, Halifax is the capital of Nova Scotia, Halifax is the most populous city in the multi-province region Atlantic Canada, and Nova Scotia is the most populous province in Atlantic Canada.
+Relations between Boston, Massachusetts, United States, and Halifax, Nova Scotia, Canada, date to the founding of Halifax in 1749, when Boston businesses had an interest in the new settlement for shipping and fish trade.
+The bond between the two cities became stronger after the Halifax Explosion in 1917, after Boston sent aid and disaster relief to Halifax.
+Boston, which is the capital of Massachusetts (the most populous state in the New England region), is the most populous city in New England.
+Likewise, Halifax, which is the capital of Nova Scotia (the most populous province in the Atlantic Canada region), is the most populous city in Atlantic Canada.
 New England and Atlantic Canada border each other by land and sea along the Canada–United States border.
-Boston and Halifax are both are major port cities on the Atlantic Ocean.
+Boston and Halifax are both major port cities on the Atlantic Ocean.

 Halifax Explosion

-On December 6, 1917 at 9:04.35 AM, the Halifax Explosion severely destroyed much of the city.
-Boston authorities learned of the disaster via telegraph, and quickly organized and dispatched a relief train around 10:00 PM that night, to assist survivors.
-A blizzard following the explosion delayed the train, which finally arrived in the early morning on December 8, and immediately began distributing food, water, and medical supplies.
+On December 6, 1917, at 9:04.35 a.m., the Halifax Explosion destroyed much of the city.
+Boston authorities learned of the disaster via telegraph, and quickly organized and dispatched a relief train around 10 p.m. to help survivors.
+A blizzard after the explosion delayed the train, which arrived in the early morning on December 8, and immediately began distributing food, water, and medical supplies.
 Many personnel on the train were able to relieve the Nova Scotia medical staff, most of whom had worked without rest since the explosion occurred.